-“Where do your priorities lie?”
-You’ve probably heard this in one of those lovey-dovey movies that seem to be filled with miscommunication between the partners.
+“Where do your priorities lie in this relationship?”
+You’ve probably heard this in one of those romcoms that seem to be filled with miscommunication between the partners.
 One thing they do get right, however, is the importance of priorities in a relationship.
-You don’t want to jump into a relationship only to realize that your partner’s sports team’s match is more important than you are!
+You don’t want to jump into a relationship only to realize that your partner’s sports team’s match is more important than you are.

 How Do You Set Priorities In A Relationship?

 We can tell you of all sorts of priorities in a relationship but the list would be useless if you fail to act upon them.
 Some priorities in a relationship like loyalty and respect can be easily set without having to do a lot of prep work.
 Once you two start dating, a conversation about exclusiveness will demand loyalty and respect in the relationship.

 For the others, however, you may need to have an engaging conversation with your partner.
 Setting priorities in your relationship is largely about how well you can communicate in your relationship.

 Jaseena suggests, “The most important thing in a relationship is making your partner a priority.
 One should communicate how to incorporate each other into the individual lifestyles.
 Both the partners need to bring it out in the open instead of making assumptions.
 This understanding is essential by having healthy discussions around it.”

 Setting priorities might fix a broken relationship as well, depending on how well you follow them.
 Prioritizing each other’s happiness will prompt you to be selfless where you otherwise wouldn’t.
 And no, giving up the last slice of pizza doesn’t count.
 Figure out what matters most to you in your relationship, and have a conversation about priorities in a healthy relationship with your partner.
 To help you get started, let’s take a look at what the biggest relationship priorities are.

 What Are The Biggest Priorities In A Relationship?